How to Write a Non fiction Book:12 Simple Steps for Writers

-Is writing a non-fiction book a dream you have been silently nurturing?
+Is writing and publishing a non-fiction book a dream you have been silently nurturing?
 Are you hesitant about where to start?
 Is that idea that you have been turning in your head for a while a factual account?
 And, you want to present this slow-brewing idea in your head to the world but you don’t know what to do next?
 What you need is a detailed overview that will show you how to proceed.
 You have come to the right page.

+There are stark differences between fiction and non-fiction genres.
 First of all, let’s see what non-fiction is.
 The Oxford Dictionary defines non-fiction as ‘Prose writing that is informative or factual rather than fictional.’
 That is in a very broad sense, what non-fiction is.
 It is in fact the broadest type of literature.

 There are various types of non-fiction.
 Let’s find out if your potential non-fiction idea fits into one of these categories.
 You may very well ask—why this is important.
 It’s important because the way you approach each category is different.
 It will inform every one of your decisions about writing and publishing your non-fiction book.